Skin lesion removal in London

 Erbium laser is a very quick treatment and an excellent alternative to surgical excision and takes no more than 30 to 40 seconds per skin lesion and is very well tolerated by patients.
 It is normal to feel a warm sensation during the application of the laser on the skin. -

 Do skin lumps and bumps go away by themselves?Once a skin lesion has developed on the skin they are very unlikely to resolve by themselves.
-For patients who see their skin lesion as a cosmetic nuisance then we would recommend expert treatment by a dermatologist at Centre for Surgery for effective treatment.
+For patients who see their skin lesion as a cosmetic nuisance then we would recommend expert treatment by a plastic surgeon at Centre for Surgery for effective treatment.

 -